i3h/download-release-asset/README.md

     repo: repo_name
     tag: tag_or_latest
     file: file_name
+    path: path_to_save_files
     token: ${{ secrets.PERSONAL_ACCESS_TOKEN }}

+# $path does not work on Windows runner
 ```

 ## Features

-1. Support private repository
+#### Support private repository

-    If \<token\> is provided, you will be able to download assets from a private
+If `token` is provided, you will be able to download assets from a private
 repository.

 Please create your personal access token by following instructions of GitHub.

-2. Support file name regex
+#### Support file name regex

-    If input variable \<file\> starts with '/' and ends with '/',
+If input variable `file` starts and ends with `/`,
-    it will be treated as user input regex. (e.g /[a-zA-Z]+.txt/)
+it will be treated as regex. (e.g `/[a-zA-Z]+.txt/`)

-    If \<file\> does not contain '/', we will construct a regex
-    exactly matching \<file\>.

 All of matched assets will be downloaded.